Ada-Developers-Academy/core-unit-2/intro-to-web-development/activity-layers.md

 1. Craigslist.com back-end
 1. Craigslist.com databases

+### User Reviews a Fictional Product: Client-Server

-1. With your pair, create a fictional e-commerce online store.
+With your pair, create a fictional e-commerce online store.
 Pick something along the lines of "an online store for books about plants," or "an online store for antique/historical armor," or "an online store for pet clothes."
 Give this fictional online store a name.

 Then, imagine a user who wants to write a review for a product.